- Makes 4 (large)

 - Repeat three more times to make a total of four large kakiage (or you can make more as a smaller version).

-- Serve with dipping sauce (see setp 7&8). * If you can't make dipping sauce, you can serve with salt and pepper or flavored salt.
+- Serve with dipping sauce (see steps 7 and 8).
+If you can't make dipping sauce, you can serve with salt and pepper or flavored salt.
 I like truffle salt or curry salt (mix salt and curry powder).
 Or you can eat with any condiments you like.

-- Optional : dipping sauce Dashi : In a medium sauce pan, add water and dried kelp and let sit for 10 minutes.
+- To make the dipping sauce, start with the dashi: In a medium sauce pan, add water and dried kelp and let sit for 10 minutes.
 Heat the pan on medium heat and take out kelp right before the water boils.
 Turn down the heat to low.
 Add bonito flakes to the pan.
-Just right before it reaches the boiling point, turn off the heat.
-Set a strainer over a clean bowl or a pot and strain the liquid.
+Right before it reaches the boiling point, turn off the heat.
+Set a strainer over a clean bowl or pot and strain the liquid.
 Do not squeeze water out from the bonito.
-Set dashi aside.